natural ways to relieve hemorrhoids and constipation

 Hemorrhoid Symptoms

-The hallmark of internal hemorrhoids is bright-red, painless rectal bleeding during or after defecation — visible on toilet paper or in the bowl.
-Other symptoms include perianal itching, mucus discharge, and a sensation of incomplete evacuation.
-In Grades III–IV, tissue protrudes from the anal opening.
+The classic sign of internal hemorrhoids is bright-red, painless rectal bleeding during or after a bowel movement — you’ll see it on toilet paper or in the bowl.
+Other symptoms include itching around your bottom, mucus discharge, and a feeling like you haven’t fully emptied out.
+In Grades III–IV, tissue pushes out through the anal opening.

 Constipation Symptoms